Connecting to JDBC

 - Database: The database name.

 To import data from a JDBC data source:

 - In the Data page, open an ElastiCube or create a new ElastiCube.

 - In the Model Editor, click .
 The Add Data dialog box is displayed.

 - Click JDBC to open the JDBC settings.

 - In Connection String, enter the URL of your JDBC data source.
-See Creating a Connection String for more information.
+See Connecting to JDBC for more information.

 - In Driver's Class Name, enter the location of your JDBC driver.
 This is the name of the class that provides a basic service for managing your JDBC drivers.
 It should be provided by the provider of your JDBC driver.